tb-aiap/advent-of-code/2023/README.md

 - **Part 2**:
     - Create simulate the instruction with a list of array as the boxes and loop through each boxes based on the lens type.

+### Day 16: The Floor Will Be Lava

+- **Part 1**:
+    - Simulate the laser shooting path one block at a time.
+Because the laser is splitted upon hitting `|` or `-`, there will be 2 different paths.
+So handing one each laser path one step at a time via a stack.

+- **Part 2**:
+    - For the maximum pew, simulate shooting a laser from all four corners of the grid.